Seatis/my-teaching-materials/project/reddit/backend/javascript.md

  -  think about how many endpoints will be needed
  -  *ignore the (Optional) parts at first, those are parts of the optional tasks at the end*

+### Start your server

+ -  create a simple get endpoint for `/hello`
+ -  it should return the string `hello world`
+ -  start your server and check if it works

 ### The Post